Genza999/toop/README.md

 # toop

-Toop is a python library that monitors the status of 's website on Mac
+Toop is a Python library that monitors that status of a site on Mac